jst-seminar-rostlab-tum/wfp-hungermap-docs/docs/frontend/accordions.md

 #### Implementation
 In `AccordionModal.tsx`, AccordionModal() function is designed to render a model with dynamic content on different sizes of mobile screens.
 Depends upon the screen size of the mobile, if we have small screens **450px or less**, a circular button with an arrow up icon is displayed, while for slightly larger screens **700px or less** a button with an arrow up icon and label named ***Insights*** is shown.
 Clicking the button opens a modal containing content provided by the `useAccordionModal()` context.
 The modal includes a title and body fetched from this context and it allows scrolling inside if the content overflows and provides blurred background, enhancing the focus on the modal content.
 The modal's visibility is managed by the `useDisclosure()` hook.

 `AccordionListItems.tsx` defines AccordionListItems() function, which is used to render a list of accordion items, primarily designed for the mobile screens.
 It enables multiple selection modes, disable selection, expand all items or highlight specific words in the titles.
 Each accordion item can include tooltips, popovers, descriptions etc. When only one item is provided, it expands by default, otherwise items remain collapsed unless interacted with.
 The component integrates spinners for loading states and uses a highlighter library to emphasize specific words in item titles.
 It relies on utility functions, such as `AccordionOperations.getSelectionModeType`, to determine the selection behavior.
-The parameter of `AccordionListItems()` is defined as following :
+The parameters of `AccordionListItems()` are defined as following :
 ```js
 export default function AccordionListItems({
   items,